dimitris2ks/Computer-Arch-Lab-3/README.md

 \
 Therefore, we aren't able to determine the energy a system has consumed only by looking at the **power statistics**.
 We also need to know the **time** a program or an operation took to be executed.
 This is one of the reasons that McPAT alone doesn't provide us with the necessary information, if we're looking to make a decision about which processor is the most useful and energy efficient for our use case.
 We could, however, say that McPAT linked with experiment results by **gem5** is sufficient to draw such assumptions.
 \
 **Static power consumption** also plays a critical role in a system's battery longevity, since it is known energy is also wasted in the _idle state_.
+This problem can be solved with ***power gating***, a method in which unused parts of the circuit receive no power at all.
+This way we don't have to trust that the transistors' "off state" is actually off.

 4. For this part, we assume that a _Xeon_ is **40 times faster** than an _ARM A9_ processor and we try to make an estimation about which model is the most energy efficient.
 We extract the necessary information by running McPAT tests under `print_level` equal to **5**: